-Permits are needed for any overnight travel in the Yellowstone backcountry, and while your chances of running into other humans diminishes the farther you travel, your exposure to all sorts of wildlife increases tenfold.
-Proper protocol needs to be followed with backcountry camping in Yellowstone, including safe food storage, and hikers need to pack in, and pack out, all the necessary gear for a comfortable wilderness stay.
+Permits are needed for any overnight travel in the Yellowstone backcountry, and while chances of running into other humans diminish the further traveled, your exposure to all sorts of wildlife increases tenfold.
+Proper protocol needs to be followed with backcountry camping in Yellowstone, including safe food storage.
+Hikers also need to pack in and pack out all the necessary gear for a comfortable wilderness stay.

 Prime hiking time for the Bechler River Trail begins in September, after the river crossings have subsided in strength and the mosquitos have diminished.
-Required backcountry permits keep the Bechler River Trail less busy, and these permits can become extremely competitive to get in September.
+Required backcountry permits keep the Bechler River Trail less busy, and these permits are extremely competitive for September.
 Applications for advance backcountry permits are processed beginning March 31 of the same year.

 More Related Articles on PlanetWare.com

 More to Explore in Yellowstone: Our guide to the best tips and tours in Yellowstone provides insight on all the things to see and do.
 For extra information on what time of year to go to Yellowstone, our best time to visit article includes information about all four seasons.